dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## Update dbt Cloud CLI

 The following instructions explain how to update the dbt Cloud CLI to the latest version depending on your operating system.

-During the public preview period, we recommend updating before filing a bug report.
-This is because the API is subject to breaking changes.

 <Tabs>